cheat-sheets/writing-cheat-sheet/README.md

 - I've **spread myself too thin** - am trying to do too many things at the same time, with the result that I can't give any of them the attention they need.
 - I've come up against a **stumbling block** - a problem which stops me from achieving something.
 - So now we are all going to have to **face the music**. accept criticism or punishment for what you have done.

+### Dealing with problems

+- **Give it a shot** - give something a try.
+- **Wave a magic wand** - find an easy way to solve a problem Ex.: I want to wave a magic wand and make things better.

 ## Phrasal Verbs